 The smooth and safe running of Creation Fest is in a large part down to our amazing team of calm, confident, caring stewards.
 If you can think on your feet, love interacting with people, solving problems and serving with joy, this is the job for you.

-The stewarding team work two shifts: 09.00 – 16.00 and 16.00 – 23.30.
-Volunteers serve half the weekend on one shift before switching to the other, enabling you to enjoy the festival during your down time.
+The stewarding team will work 2 x 4 hour shifts per day, these are either at 08.00 – 12:00, 12:00 – 16:00, 16:00 – 20:00 or 20.00 – 23.30.
+Giving you lots of flexibility to enjoy the festival during your down time.
 Roles can be static, such as stewarding key access points like the back stage area, or mobile, such as foot patrol or parking which involves directing traffic entering and leaving the site, as well as parking cars in a manner that ensures the safety of pedestrians and campers and best utilises the available space.

 Volunteers need to be able to bring God into every situation through their actions, words and prayer.
 You will need to be available for the whole weekend, be prepared to work hard and make sure that no critical jobs go undone.
 The stewarding team ensure safety and make sure the festival runs smoothly, as such you will be required to be calm and confident under pressure and follow procedures at all times.
 Come with a heart to serve joyfully, a cheerful manner and a great sense of humour.

 Volunteers must be aged 18 years or over.
 Great interpersonal skills, the ability to speak into and deal with a range of different situations, including giving encouraging words to those who need it and instruction to potentially angry or upset people.
 Experience of stewarding/working at large scale events would be great, but full training will be provided.
-Some roles will require you to be on your feet for long periods of time, so you will need to be physically fit and bring some wet weather gear in case you’re stewarding outside in great British weather!
+You will need to be physically fit and bring some wet weather gear in case you’re stewarding outside in great British weather!

 The welcome team has the joy of being the first Creation Fest face-to-face contact with the visitors.
 Your job is to warmly welcome everyone and set the tone of the Festival.
 This is done with humour, fun and clear information and directions.

-Volunteers need to be prepared to work long days, especially at the start of the festival.
-Work starts at 09.00 and finishes at different times but never before 20.00.
-The team works in two shifts and volunteers will rotate doing a morning/afternoon shift or an afternoon/evening shift.
-You will be staffing the front entrance gate to the festival, greeting everyone who enters on foot, taking tickets and/or registering them via our booking system as well us helping to set up, greet and serve in our Big Shed and Big Top venues.
+Volunteers work 2 x 4 hour shifts per day.
+These could be at any time between 9:00 and 20:00.
+You will be staffing the front entrance gate to the festival, greeting everyone who enters on foot, taking tickets and/or registering them via our booking system as well as helping to set up, greet and serve at our main stage